rednafi/rednafi.com/content/zephyr/notes_on_exit_interviews.md

 Exit interviews are a bit trickier than your typical run of the mill one-on-ones, mostly
 because:

-* It most likely means that you're resigning voluntarily, and not getting fired
+* It typically means that you're resigning voluntarily, and not getting fired
 * By the time it happens, there's usually no going back
 * There are rarely any objectives that benefits you
 * The gains are low but the stakes can be high